 When planning a procurement there are a number of issues that need to be considered.
 You can find guidance and template documents attached to be used at the beginning of the procurement process.

-For the most suitable procurement protocol for a project, identify if the value of the estimated contract expenditure will be above the relevant OJEU threshold.
+To identify the most suitable procurement protocol for a project, calculate if the value of the estimated contract expenditure will be above the relevant OJEU threshold.

 The current OJEU threshold are: